redwoodjs/redwoodjs-com-archive/README.md

     yarn dev

-If you are already already running a `yarn dev` process when you `yarn build` you may need to stop and start `yarn dev` to pick up the new pages properly.
+If you are already running a `yarn dev` process, when you `yarn build`, you may need to stop and start `yarn dev` to pick up the new pages properly.

 ## Contributing